Privacy Notice for Athletics Trust Scotland Website Users

 - the Companies Act 2006

-- the Equality Act 2010, which requires us to process personal information to make reasonable adjustments where
+- the Equality Act 2010, which requires us to process personal information to make reasonable adjustments where needed to accommodate individuals with disabilities or special needs.

 Why we need your personal information – equality monitoring requirements